samuelfneumann/GoLearn/README.md

 # ToDo

+- [ ] Use Gorgonia for linear methods perhaps.
+This will keep initializers, etc. consistent between linear and nonlinear methods
 - [ ] UniformStarter needs documentation
 - [ ] TileCoding and TileCoder could benefit from improved documentation

 - [ ] Tasks and learners should both follow the Null Object pattern

 - [ ] Cartpole needs `Render()` method

+- [ ] Agents should have `EndEpisode()` method for cleanup on episode end (e.g. resetting eligibility traces)
+- [ ] Agent should have `Train()` and `Eval()` methods for setting agent to training or evaluation mode
+- [ ] Since Learners operate on specific policies (e.g. GaussianLearner operates on the Gaussian Policy), there is no need for the `Weights()` and `SetWeights()` functions.
+Just make the weights of the policy public and access them through the learner.

 Experience Replay: